Guardiome/guardiome.org/content/about.md

 Our analytics assist the doctors: 1) characterize children's cancer; 2) prioritize their treatment; 3) predict their response; and 4) track their recovery.

-Our anaytics assist the children: 1) understand their disease; 2) learn about their treatment; 3) take their medications; 4) forecast their health; and 5) improve their health after the treatment.
+Our analytics assist the children: 1) understand their disease; 2) learn about their treatment; 3) take their medications; 4) forecast their health; and 5) improve their health after the treatment.

-We commit our life to crafting the smartest childhood cancer analytics.
+We are committed to crafting the smartest childhood cancer analytics.

 ---